-- 1. Level 1 Minor Emergency A campus emergency with limited impact that does not affect the overall safety of students and employees and operation and function of the University.
+- 1. Level 1 Minor Emergency A university or campus emergency with limited impact that does not affect the overall safety of students and employees and operation and function of the University.
 Examples include a minor hazardous material incident, water leak/pipe break, small or temporary limited power outage or a code of conduct violation such as damage property, conflicts, or minor drug/alcohol/misconduct violations.
 A minor emergency will not normally entail notification of the Emergency Response Team except through routine communications to specific individuals. - 2.
-Level 2 Major Emergency A campus emergency that has disrupted or potentially may disrupt significant operation of the University, be a safety hazard to students and employees or adversely impact a major population of the campus community.
-Examples include serious
+Level 2 Major Emergency A university or campus emergency that has disrupted or potentially may disrupt significant operation of the University, be a safety hazard to students and employees or adversely impact a major population of the campus community.
+Examples

-- crimes on campus, fires, death(s) of students/employee, major weather event or partial infrastructure failure. - 3.
-Level 3 Disaster A campus or community-wide emergency that potentially disrupts the operations of the entire University and involves major death, major campus threat, damage or systems failure.
+- include serious crimes on campus, fires, death(s) of students/employee, major weather event or partial infrastructure failure. - 3.
+Level 3 Disaster A university or campus or community-wide emergency that potentially disrupts the operations of the entire University and involves major death, major campus threat, damage or systems failure.
 Disasters impact not only the University, but possibly the surrounding community and beyond.
-Examples include tornadoes, pandemics, widespread extended power outage, severe natural disasters, fast spreading disease or serious acts of violence or terrorism.
+Examples include tornadoes, pandemics, widespread extended power outage, severe natural disasters, fast spreading disease major security breach or serious acts of violence or terrorism.